fluttercommunity/flutter_webview_plugin/README.md

 Plugin that allow Flutter to communicate with a native WebView.

+***Warning:***
+The webview is not integrated in the widget tree, it is a native view on top of the flutter view. you won't be able to use snackbars, dialogs ...

 ## Getting Started

 For help getting started with Flutter, view our online [documentation](http://flutter.io/).